National Solidarity Day – 20th October

 The disputed boundary in the Eastern Sector of the India-China border is over the MacMahon Line.
 Representatives of China, India, and Tibet in 1913-14 met in Shimla, where an agreement was proposed to settle the boundary between Tibet and India, and Tibet and China.
 Though the Chinese representatives at the meeting initialed the agreement, they subsequently refused to accept it.
 The Tawang tract claimed by China was taken over by India in 1951.
 Till the 1960s, China controlled Aksai Chin in the West while India controlled the boundary up to the McMahon Line in the East.

-China believed India was its threat to Tibet rule and this was one of the main reasons behind the Sino-Indo war.
+China believed India was a threat to Tibet’s rule and this was one of the main reasons behind the Sino-Indo war.
 On 20 October China launched a major attack across the McMahon Line as well as another attack further north.
 It was a massive multi-pronged attack all along the border from Ladakh in the west to Arunachal Pradesh in the east.
 The Sino-Indian War which followed was a national humiliation for India, with China quickly advancing 90 km (56 mi) from the McMahon Line to Rupa and then Chaku (65 km southeast of Tawang) in NEPA’s extreme western portion, and in the NEFA’s extreme eastern tip advancing 30 km (19 mi) to Walong.

 The Soviet Union, the United States, and Great Britain pledged military aid to India.
 China then withdrew to the McMahon Line and repatriated the Indian prisoners of war (1963).
 The legacy of the border remains significant especially in India where the government sought to explain its defeat by blaming it on being caught by surprise.